fractalbass/data_science/_posts/2017-11-07-data_science_26.markdown

 ![Reducer input 1]({{ site.url }}/images/reducer_input_1.png)

 Mapreduce jobs consist of multiple mappers but only a single reducer.
-For calculating some statistical values, this can be an issue as it puts a lot of computation burden on the reducer.
+This can be an issue as it puts a lot of computation burden on the reducer.
 In order to get around that, combiners can be used.
 In the case of the quiz in Udacity, the student is asked to used the reducer as the combiner as well.
 The results of doing this are that the workload on the final reducer is much lighter and the job finishes more quickly.

 ![Reducer input 2]({{ site.url }}/images/combine_reduce_input.png)